LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 Inclusive Scans
 ^^^^^^^^^^^^^^^^

-A sequential inclusive scan operation is performed by:
+RAJA's scan operations are intended to be used as standalone operations, and do not need to be used within RAJA execution context such as ``RAJA::forall``.
+A sequential inclusive scan operation can be executed like so:

 .. literalinclude:: ../../../../examples/tut_scan.cpp
    :start-after: _scan_inclusive_seq_start